sillsdev/khmer-character-specification/specification.md

 *   Subscript + Consonant Shifter		ម <mark style="background-color:#BFBFBF">្យ ៉</mark> ា ង 	> ម្យ៉ាង 	‘one way’
 *   Consonant shifter + Subscript		ម <mark style="background-color:#BFBFBF">៉ ្យ</mark> ា ង	> ម៉្យាង	**<font color="red">invalid sequence</font>**

+On all popular web browsers (i.e. Edge, FireFox, Safari and Chrome), these two sequences are allowed and rendered almost identifical.
+According to the proposal above, the Consonant Shifter should stand after the Subscript.
+When placed otherwise, the dotted circle should be shown.

 #### 7.4.4.
 Concatenation of A Consonant Shifter and a Vowel